Open Road Risk

 CURE plots

-Roll, Anderson & McNeil (2026) use cumulative residual (CURE) plots as a standard in-sample fit diagnostic for safety performance functions (see combined record LIT-045 for the canonical citation).
+Roll, Anderson & McNeil (2026) use cumulative residual (CURE) plots as a standard in-sample fit diagnostic for safety performance functions.
 A CURE plot shows the cumulative sum of residuals (observed minus predicted) against an ordered covariate (typically AADT or link length), with ±2 standard deviation bands:

 • If the cumulative residual stays within the confidence band, the model is adequately calibrated across the covariate range.